gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 But as you move forward, you'll be exposed to a much broader variety of network topologies.
 Someone common ones include the following: two-branch networks, multihead networks, and inception blocks.

+The topology of a network defines a *hypothesis space*.
+You may remember that we defined machine learning as "searching for useful representations of some input data, within a predefined space of possibilities, using guidance from a feedback signal."
+By choosing a network topology, you constrain your *space of possibilities*
+(hypothesis space) to a specific series of tensor operations, mapping input data to output data.